rdkcmf/rdk-aamp/README.txt

 maxBitrate=<X>		Set maximum bitrate filter for playback profiles, default is LONG_MAX. ptsErrorThreshold=<X>	aamp maximum number of back-to-back pts errors to be considered for triggering a retune waitTimeBeforeRetryHttp5xx=<X> Specify the wait time before retry for 5xx http errors.
-Default wait time is 1s.
+Default wait time is 1s. licenseServerUrl=<URL> URL to be used for license requests for encrypted(PR/WV) assets